HMS Conqueror (1881): Hull

 Conqueror was characterized as a steel armored turret ship and ram.
 Her length was 270 ft, beam was 53 ft, and draught was to be 23 ft.
 Displacement was estimated as 6,200 tons.
 The engines would develop 4,500 IHP, giving a speed of 13 knots.

 Armor

 Conqueror was innovative for being made of steel and using steel-faced iron armor (instead of only iron).
-The main belt was 12 inch thick at the waterline, and 11 inch on the battery.
-The turret had armor of 12 to 14 inches thickness.
-The deck armor was steel plating of 2-3 inch thickness.
+The main belt was 12 inches thick at the waterline and 11 inches on the battery.
+The turret had armor of 12 to 14 inches in thickness.
+The deck armor was steel plating of 2-3 inches in thickness.

 The new steel-faced iron armor was thought to be worth an additional 25% of iron armor.
 Which would mean that 12-14 inches of steel-faced armor were equivalent to 14-18 inches of iron armor.

 Armament

 HMS Conquerors forecastle and 12-inch (305-mm) guns.

 Conqueror was also innovative for using breech-loading guns.
 The two main 12-inch (305-mm) calibre were placed in a turret and could fire over a clear upper deck from about 50 feet abaft the beam on one side to the same position on the other side.
 However, the guns were placed very near to the deck, and it was found that a discharge over the bow caused marked blast damage to the deck and associated fittings.
 Firing abaft the beam caused blast damage to the bridge and superstructure, so in practice the guns could only fire on the beam, through an arc of some 45 degrees.
 The heavy artillery was only intended to be used against a target which was on Conqueror's beam evading a ramming attack.

 Conqueror's main breech-loading guns were two BL 12-inch Mk II naval guns.
 They were of 12-inch (305-mm) calibre, and were 27.5 calibres (27.5 feet) long.
 They fired a shell weighing 714 pounds (324 kg) with a full charge of 295 lb of brown prismatic pulver.
 This resulted in a muzzle velocity of 1,910 ft/second (582 m/second).
 At this velocity, they could penetrate 10 inches (254 mm) of armour if the shell struck at or near a ninety-degree angle; much less, however, in the much more likely event of an oblique impact.